joetainment/bill-and-buck/story__main__scripted_scene__bill_and_buck_meet_timmy_and_tammy.md

 I'm not very good at it yet, but I'm getting better at it.
 I think the science guys can make more  Complicated stuff than I can.

-Bill
+-

+Bill:

 Okay okay okay!
 But where did you get the idea?
 Why did you even make that thing?

+-

  Timmy

 Cuz he's funny?

+-

 Bill

-Who who's funny?
+Who???
+Who's funny?

+-

 Timmy

-The guy, that thing, he looks like this
+You know... that guy, that thing, the one who looks like this

- you know, he hops around and he does stupid stuff
+You know, he hops around and he does stupid stuff.

-You must have seen him
+You must have seen him.

 You can't not see him, he's everywhere, he just shows up everywhere

+-

 Tammy

 But kind of random, like you never know when

+-

 Bill